 The prize is presented at the SCWH banquet at the Southern Historical Association annual meeting, where the winner delivers a formal address that will be published in a subsequent issue of the Journal of the Civil War Era.

-The Society of Civil War Historians solicits nominations for the Tom Watson Brown Book Award for books published in 2018.
-Publishers are asked to send books, along with a cover letter nominating the work for the Tom Watson Brown Award, directly to the four prize jurors no later than January 31, 2019.
-Only books published in 2018 will be considered.
-The prize committee for the 2019 Watson Brown Award will be selected this fall.
-Please refer back to this page for instructions on sending nominated books with cover letters to the prize committee.
+The Society of Civil War Historians solicits nominations for the Tom Watson Brown Book Award for books published in 2020.
+Publishers are asked to send books, along with a cover letter nominating the work for the Tom Watson Brown Award, directly to the four prize jurors no later than January 31, 2021.
+Only books published in 2020 will be considered.

 Previous Tom Watson Brown Book Award Winners: